JennyHuang19/personal-site/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Bayesian Inference
+  - Bayesian Methods
+  - Statistics and Probability
   - Robust ML
-  - Epidemic Modeling
-  - Causal Inference

 # Education to show in About widget
 education: